Aniruddha-kotal/NodeCraft-Inventory-Manager/README.md

 Highlight key features of your app.

-- CRUD operation for manufacatures
+- CRUD operation for manufactures
 - CRUD operation for equipments
-- One - to - many realtion between Manufactures and Equipments
+- One-to-many relation between manufactures and equipments

 ## Prerequisites